 Accommodation and dining

 When researching I found everything from luxury resorts and family-run guesthouses, and restaurants serving fresh seafood and traditional Dalmatian dishes.
-If you have the time, it is well wort it to stay a night or two on one of the islands.
+If you have the time, it is well worth it to stay a night or two on one of the islands.

 Hotels and resorts

 As mentioned above, I decided to stay at TUI BLUE Kalamota Island Resort on Koločep.
-Typically I would never stay at an all-inclusive, but since this was outside the season and only one other restaurant open, it was a treat.
+Typically I would never stay at an all-inclusive, but since this was outside the season with only one other restaurant open, it was a treat.
 It is a typical charter hotel, but we got a beautiful seaview room at the food was surprisingly good.

 On Lopud Island Lafodia Sea Resort, a modern 4-star hotel with stunning sea views, is a great choice.
 Its spacious rooms and infinity pool provided a luxurious base for exploring.
 For a more intimate experience, I recommend Villa Vilina on Lopud, a charming boutique hotel with a restaurant serving local specialties.